-A wheel’s offset is the millimeter distance between its mounting surface and the center line.
-A wheel with positive offset has a mounting surface forward of the center line.
-Wheels with negative offsets have a mounting surface behind the center line.
+A wheel’s offset is the millimeter distance between its mounting surface and the centre line.
+A wheel with positive offset has a mounting surface forward of the centre line.
+Wheels with negative offsets have a mounting surface behind the centre line.
 These deep dish wheels sit further from the car, and they can have a large boss on the wheel back.

-- Multiply by 25.4 to switch to millimeters and divide that number by two to find the center line.
+Multiply by 25.4 to switch to millimeters and divide that number by two to find the centre line.

 You will end up with either a negative or a positive offset.
 Changing offset can increase strain on axles, suspension components and steering parts.
 Therefore, it’s important to choose the right offset when buying deep dish rims.